Lord Randolph Churchill: Marriage and medical condition

-In January 1875, about a month after Winston's birth, Randolph made repeated visits to Dr Oscar Clayton.
+In January 1875, weeks after Winston's birth, Churchill made repeated visits to Dr Oscar Clayton.
 He had twenty years to live, but suffered from debilitating illness, particularly in his last decade.
-Quinault, writing in the Oxford Dictionary of National Biography, theorises that Randolph was probably passing through the stages of secondary syphilis and then tertiary syphilis, but mentions a brain tumour and multiple sclerosis as other possible causes.
-Whatever the true source of this illness was, Randolph was certainly treated for syphilis, and it has been suggested that he may have been suffering from symptoms related to the mercury-based medication which was used in such cases at the time.
+Quinault, writing in the Oxford Dictionary of National Biography, theorises that Churchill was probably passing through the stages of secondary syphilis and then tertiary syphilis, but mentions a brain tumour and multiple sclerosis as other possible causes.
+Whatever the true source of this illness, Churchill was certainly treated for syphilis, and it has been suggested that he may have been suffering from symptoms related to the mercury-based medication which was used in such cases at the time.
 Clayton was a society doctor and specialist in the treatment of syphilis who worked from his practice at 5 Harley Street.
-Robson Roose, who was the Churchills' family doctor in the 1880s, had written on syphilis as a root cause of debilitating disease, and subsequently diagnosed Randolph as suffering from it.
-He referred Randolph to the specialist Thomas Buzzard, but continued to prescribe potassium iodide and mercury.
+Robson Roose, who was the Churchills' family doctor in the 1880s, had written on syphilis as a root cause of debilitating disease, and subsequently diagnosed it in Churchill's case before referring him to the specialist Thomas Buzzard, and continuing to prescribe potassium iodide and mercury.

-According to Frank Harris, who published the allegation in his scandalous autobiography, My Life and Loves (1922–27), "Randolph had caught syphilis".
+According to Frank Harris, who published the allegation in autobiography, My Life and Loves (1922–1927), "Randolph had caught syphilis".
 He relied on a story by Louis Jennings, an associate of Randolph's who had later fallen out with him.
-John H. Mather of the National Churchill Library and Center called into question Harris' veracity, and offered the alternative theory of a "left side brain tumour".
+John H. Mather of the National Churchill Library and Center called into question Harris's veracity, and offered the alternative theory of a "left side brain tumour".
 Mather noted that "[t]here is no indication that Lady Randolph or her sons were infected with syphilis."
 Additionally, author Richard M. Langworth claims that Roose never actually identified the disease that Randolph was suffering from as syphilis, instead using the term "general paralysis", which in that period "suggested not only syphilis but nervous exhaustion".
 Langworth also states that there is "no evidence that Roose or Buzzard treated Lord Randolph with mercury or potassium iodide", arguing that "their toxic effects, such as a distinctive grey pallor, would have been evident."